Metropolitan-Council/legacy-LBS-parktrail-research/README.md

 for planning, programming, and investment decisions.
 Visitation estimates generally rely on methods such as intercept surveys, in-field visitation counts, and automated trail counters.
-Visitation estimates using passively-generated data sources may offer opportunities to complement existing strategies.
+Visitation estimates using passively generated data sources may offer opportunities to complement existing strategies.

 This project used aggregated and anonymized location-based services